amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

    ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/KMEANS/FIGS/mu.ratio.Lasso.gpp.png )

    This means that ownerships of athletes who typically dominate the market share are predicted more accurately than ownerships of less popular players.
-   Error statistics for the top third most-popular players in the league are given below.
+   Error statistics for the most popular players in the league are given below.

    |name|mean|std|rmse(train)|rmse(val)|R2|
    |---|---|---|---|---|---|